MidoriYakumo/learnopengl-qt3d/README.md

 -	main.qml: QuickItem as root + text FPS display

-With one keyword as arguments can specify the sample to be launched:
+With one keyword as arguments you can specify the sample to be launched:

 -	qmlscene skybox app.qml
 -	./learnopengl-qt3d geometry